Tomawk/Fastpizza-Website/README.md

  ## Application

- Fastpizza is a website of pizzeria, the customer can:
+ Fastpizza is a website of a pizzeria, a customer can:

  * Make a reservation at the physical restaurant
  * Order a pizza online, creating its own pizza with the ingredients that wishes